|

 of the companies in the 22nd Virginia Cavalry were formed within weeks after

 this incident.
-Many of these men may have served in the local militia, or home guard.
+Many of these men may have served in the local militia, or home

-war, he held out for a couple of years before joining up.
+this war, he held out for a couple of years before joining up.
 22nd

 OFF TO WAR